-The net position of the Town's Governmental Activities increased \$5,121,836 from operations from a year ago.
-Current and other assets in Governmental Activities increased \$542,835 from the prior year, primarily because the \$6,000,000 Bond Anticipation Note was renewed at \$7,000,000 and was largely unspent at year-end.
-Capital assets increased by \$7,344,688 largely from the increase in the water and sewer project construction in process.
-A total of \$4,731,299 of the costs which were sewer related were covered by a grant from DEEP, as mentioned earlier.
-Other liabilities and long-term debt outstanding in Governmental Activities increased \$1,945,277 and \$928,889, respectively from the prior year from the increase construction payables and in bonds outstanding used to finance the water and sewer project previously mentioned.
+The net position of the Town's Governmental Activities increased \$145,282, including \$26,665 of restatement, from operations from a year ago.
+Current and other assets in Governmental Activities decreased \$5,016,804 from the prior year, primarily due to payment of long-term debt.
+Capital assets increased by \$860,045 mainly from the increase in the water and sewer project.
+Other liabilities and long-term debt outstanding in Governmental Activities decreased \$1,709,162 and \$2,650,986, respectively from the prior year from the decrease in bonds outstanding used to finance the water and sewer project previously mentioned.